Radiant barrier: Canada

 Canada is considered to be a cold climate, so these products do not perform as promoted.
 Though they are often marketed as offering very high insulating values, there is no specific standard for radiant insulation products, so be wary of posted testimonials and manufacturers’ thermal performance claims.
 Research has shown that the insulation value of reflective bubble foil insulations and radiant barriers can vary from RSI 0 (R-0) to RSI 0.62 (R-3.5) per thickness of material.
-A study conducted by CMHC (Canada Mortgage & Housing Corporation) on four homes in Paris, ON found there that the performance of the bubble foil was similar to an uninsulated floor.
-It also performed a cost-benefit analysis and the cost-benefit ratio was $12 to $13 per cubic metre RSI.
+A study conducted by CMHC (Canada Mortgage & Housing Corporation) on four homes in Paris, ON found that the performance of the bubble foil was similar to an uninsulated floor.
+It also performed a cost-benefit analysis, and the cost-benefit ratio was $12 to $13 per cubic metre RSI.

 The effective insulating value depends on the number of adjacent dead air spaces, layers of foil and where they are installed.
 If the foil is laminated to rigid foam insulation, the total insulating value is obtained by adding the RSI of the foam insulation to the RSI of the dead air space and the foil.
 If there is no air space or clear bubble layer, the RSI value of the film is zero.